Motivic Chern classes of Schubert cells, Hecke algebras, and applications to Casselman's problem: Motivic Chern classes

 \section{Motivic Chern classes}

 We recall the definition of the motivic Chern classes, following~\cite{brasselet.schurmann.yokura:hirzebruch}.
 For now let $X$ be a quasi-projective, complex algebraic variety, with an action of {the complex torus} $T$.
-First we recall the definition of the (relative) motivic Grothendieck group ${G}_0^T(var/X)$ of varieties over $X$, mostly following Looijenga's notes~\cite{looijenga:motivic} {and Bittner's papers~\cite{bittner:universal,bittner:zeta}}.
-For simplicity, we only consider the $T$-equivariant quasi-projective context, which is enough for all applications in this paper.
-The group ${G}_0^T(var/X)$ is the free abelian group generated by symbols $[f: Z \to X]$ {for isomorphism classes of $T$-equivariant morphisms $f : Z \to X$, where $Z$ is a quasi-projective $T$-variety,} modulo the usual additivity relations
+First we recall the definition of the (relative) motivic Grothendieck group $\Groth^T(\var/X)$ of varieties over $X$, mostly following Looijenga's notes~\cite{looijenga:motivic} {and Bittner's papers~\cite{bittner:universal,bittner:zeta}}.
+For simplicity, we only consider the $T$-equivariant quasi-projective context, in~\cite{bittner:universal}), which is enough for all applications in this paper.
+The group $\Groth^T(\var/X)$ is the free abelian group generated by symbols $[f: Z \to X]$ {for isomorphism classes of $T$-equivariant morphisms $f : Z \to X$, where $Z$ is a quasi-projective $T$-variety,} modulo the usual additivity relations for $U \subseteq Z$ an open invariant subvariety.
+If $X=\pt$ then $\Groth^T(\var/\pt)$ is a ring with the product given by the external product of morphisms, and the groups $\Groth^T(\var/X)$ have a module structure over $\Groth^T(\var/\pt)$ also given by the external product.
+For every equivariant morphism $g:X \to Y$ of quasi-projective $T$-varieties there is a {functorial} push-forward $g_!: \Groth^T(\var/X) \to \Groth^T(\var/Y)$ (given by composition) and pull-back $g^*:\Groth^T(\var/Y) \to \Groth^T(\var/X)$ (given by fiber product).
+Finally there are external products which are $\Groth^T(\var/\pt)$-bilinear and commute with push-forward and pull-back.
+In particular push-forward $g_!$ and pull-back $g^*$ are $\Groth^T(\var/\pt)$-linear.